dalegacusan/rift-builds/README.md

-# Wild Rift Community Builds
+# Rift Builds

-A website where the community can share their builds
+Rift Builds is a platform where players can share their builds and look at what other people are building for each hero.